ncampa-loginvsi/LoginEnterpriseHelper/README.md

 * ```domain```: The desired domain of the user accounts that will be modified
 * ```count```: The number of accounts to query, between 1 and 10,000

 The CSV must have the following two columns, in Titlecase.
+If User1 does not exist, or is not a part of contoso.org domain, it will return error 405.

 | Username    | Password            | Domain           |
 | ----------- | ------------------- |------------------|